afbarnard/barnapy/design/csv_header.md

 Thoughts / Decisions After Above 2 Design Sessions
 --------------------------------------------------

-* [from the beginning] format should be specifiable separately from the file and be `cat`-able, e.g., `cat fmt file`, just like a binary header
+* [I've been thinking from the beginning] format should be specifiable separately from the file and be `cat`-able, e.g., `cat fmt file`, just like a binary header

 * support column- / field-specific options to allow data that involve varying levels of parsing complexity, e.g., Python literals, JSON,